 Whichever route you decide to explore, don’t miss the tenute Lunelli estate, and it’s amazing cellar “il carapace” designed by world famous artist Pomodoro (it’s the one in the picture)

-Umbria see and do # 17 – Discover Bevagna
+Umbria best things to do # 17 – Discover Bevagna

 Bevagna has been (rightly!) included among the most beautiful hamlets in Italy.
 It has been built in the middle age over an ancient Roman road, which is now Bevagna main street.
 Bevagna has a lovely central square, piazza san Silvestri, and two beautiful Romanesque churches: San Silvestro, from 1195, squat and dark with age and San Michele on the other side of the square, known for the wonderfully macabre gargoyles over the main doorway.

-Umbria see and do # 18 – Admire the flowering of poppies in the Sibilini national park
+Umbria best things to do – Admire the flowering of poppies in the Sibilini national park

 Tired of churches, ancient towns and art?
 Need for some physical activity in a beautiful scenery?
 Well, the Monti Sibillini is what you are looking for in Umbria.

 Monti Sibillini provide great opportunities of trekking along the many marked trails, with some themed tours like the Zafferano (Saffron) trail.
 Rock climbing fans will find many opportunities on the slopes of Monte Bove and mountain bikers several marked bike path.
 Rafting and canyoneering are also practiced in the Forca Canapine area.